Hypokras/photoindexer/README.md

 imageindexer
 ============

-indexes the exif data of images in an album
+indexes the exif data of images in an album.